wescale/kubernetes-formation/Day-1/exercise-1/README.md

 # exercise-1

-The application is a web server which counts each HTTP request and returns this count.
+The application is a web server which counts each HTTP request and returns this counter.

 The components are:
 - a NodeJS application which uses the [Express](http://expressjs.com/) framework